Optimal Sequential Contests: Introduction

 More is known about large contests.
-Perfect competition (Marshall equilibrium) is a standard assumption in economics and it is important to understand its foundations. \cite{novshek-80} showed that although under some assumptions the Cournot equilibrium may not exist with a finite number of players, in large markets the Cournot equilibrium exists and converges to the Marshall equilibrium. \cite{robson-90} provided further foundations for Marshall equilibrium by proving an analogous result for large sequential oligopolies.
-In this paper, I take an alternative approach and under stronger assumptions about payoffs I provide a full characterization of equilibria with any number of players and any disclosure structure, which includes simultaneous and sequential contests as extremes.
-This allows me not only to show that the large contest limit is Marshall equilibrium but study the rates of convergence under any contest structures.
+Perfect competition (Marshall equilibrium) is a standard assumption in economics, and it is a baseline with which to understand its foundations. \cite{novshek_cournot_1980} showed that Cournot equilibrium exists in large markets and converges to the Marshall equilibrium. \cite{robson_stackelberg_1990} provided further foundations for Marshall equilibrium by proving an analogous result for large sequential oligopolistic markets.
+In this paper, I take an alternative approach.
+Under stronger assumptions about payoffs, I provide a full characterization of equilibria with any number of players and any disclosure structure, including simultaneous and sequential contests as opposite extremes.
+This allows me not only to show that the large contest limit is the Marshall equilibrium but also to study the rates of convergence under any contest structure.

-There are three somewhat distinct branches of literature on contests: Tullock contests, all-pay contests, and tournaments.\footnote{For detailed literature reviews, see \cite{konrad-2009-book} and \cite{vojnovic-2015}.} These three branches differ in terms of the contest success function, i.e., the criteria for allocating prizes.
-First, in Tullock contests the probabilities of receiving the prizes are proportional to efforts \citep{tullock-67,tullock-74,tullock}.
-In the static framework, they typically give unique equilibria, which is in pure strategies.
-This model is often used to study rent-seeking, R\&D races, advertising, and elections.
-My model extends this class of models to sequential settings.

-The second class of contests includes all-pay auctions and wars of attrition, where the player with the highest effort always wins.
-These models are often used to study lobbying, military activities, and auctions.
-The equilibria in this class are typically in mixed strategies. \cite{baye-kovenock-devries-96} characterize the equilibria in the static common-value (first-price) all-pay auction and \cite{hendricks-weiss-wilson-1988} in the second-price all-pay auction (also called the war of attrition). \cite{siegel-09} provides a general payoff characterization for the static all-pay contests.
-The third class of contests is rank-order tournaments in which prizes are allocated according to the highest output rather than the highest effort.
-Output is a noisy measure of effort.
-Tournaments were introduced by \cite{lazear-rosen-81} and \cite{rosen-86} and are most often used to model principal-agent relationships and contract design in personnel economics and labor economics.
-My assumptions exclude all-pay contests and tournaments.